Evolution of colour correlated double parton distributions: a quantitative study: Perturbative and non-perturbative input

 As in the familiar case of PDFs, the density interpretation of $s$-channel DPDs is invalidated by the renormalisation of the twist-two operators in their definition.
 Moreover, LO evolution of the DPD to higher scales does \emph{not} conserve positivity \cite{Diehl:2021wvd}, in contrast to the Soffer bound for PDFs.
 The colour space bounds therefore do not provide strict constraints on DPDs.
 For lack of better guidance, we nevertheless construct an ansatz in which these bounds are saturated, with the understanding that this corresponds to the case where colour correlation effects are large (although not maximal, as would be the case if the bounds were rigorous).

-The positivity bounds are saturated if all but one of the $s$-channel DPDs are equal to zero.
-This is in fact the case for the LO splitting contribution \eqref{splitting-DPD-pt}, where the parton pair $(a_1 a_2)$ is in the same colour representation as the parton $a_0$ from which it originates.
+The positivity bounds are saturated if at least one $s$-channel DPD is zero.
+In the following, we consider a simple subset of these configurations, namely the cases where exactly one $s$-channel DPD is nonzero.
+One such case is in fact realised in the LO splitting contribution \eqref{splitting-DPD-pt}, where the parton pair $(a_1 a_2)$ is in the same colour representation as the parton $a_0$ from which it originates.
 Assuming the same colour structure for the intrinsic part of the DPD, we obtain our default ansatz

 with the colour factors given in \eqref{splitting-colour-factors} and \eqref{splitting-colour-factors-gg}.
 To complete the model, we must specify the corresponding factors for channels with two quarks or two antiquarks, which are absent in the LO splitting formula.
 We take